General Surgery Residency Program

 We are looking to fill year-by-year in the coming classes, with the first cohort graduating in 2027.
 As a new program, we are excited to build a new and unique program with community-oriented goals.
 Our residents receive outstanding clinical training at Desert Regional Medical Center (DRMC) and our affiliated training institutions:

 DRMC’s Level 1 trauma center is the busiest in Riverside County, with 5,000 trauma activations per year.
 The Critical Care Fellowship is also an integral part of the training program.
 The institutions listed provide immersion in all modes of practice that residents may use to hone their career paths.
-In addition to gaining experience in a wide breadth of general surgery cases, residents also participate in complex surgical oncology cases at City of Hope.
+In addition to gaining experience in a wide breadth of general surgery cases.

 Robotic surgery is part of our curriculum.
 DRMC already approved the purchase of a second DaVinci console dedicated to teaching.
 This will allow residents upon completion of the 5-year residency program, the chance to become certified in Robotic Surgery.